gmbrandt/HTOF/README.rst

 Usage: Four parameter fits
 --------------------------
 The following examples show how one would both load in and fit a line to the astrometric intermediate data from either Hipparcos data reduction or Gaia (Currently only data release 2, GaiaDR2).
+A four parameter fit means you are fitting a line to the data, without parallax.

 Let ra_vs_epoch, dec_vs_epoch be 1d arrays of ra and dec positions.
 Assume we want to fit to data from GaiaDR2 on the star with hip id 027321.
 The choices of data